Mix Application Overview#

 Note

-At software level, there is no explicit choice between Standard and Mix mode: the distinction is determined exclusively by the contents of the recipe.
-If all the models present refer to the same part (or to its different faces), it is a Standard application.
+Regarding the software, there is no explicit choice between Standard and Mix mode: the distinction is determined exclusively by the content of the recipe.
+If all the models present refer to the same part (or its different faces), it is a Standard application.
 If the models refer to different parts, it is automatically a Mix application.

 The process of creating a Mix recipe is identical to that of a Standard recipe.
-No preliminary option needs to be selected.
-You can therefore follow the Recipe and Model Creation - Overview procedure.
+No prior option needs to be selected.
+You can then follow the procedure of Creating Recipes and Models - Overview

-The difference appears during the model creation phase:
+The difference appears at the model creation phase:

-In a Standard application, all models entered in the recipe represent the same component (for example: face A, face B, face C of the same part).
+In a Standard application, all models entered in the recipe represent the same component (e.g. face A, face B, face C of the same part).

-In a Mix application, the entered models represent completely different components (for example: Part A, Part B, Part C — three distinct components with different geometries).
+In a Mix application, the inserted models represent completely different components (e.g: Part A, Part B, Part C - three separate components with different geometries).

 Important

-Each model within a Mix recipe must be trained separately using its own physical reference part, following the standard procedure described in Create a New Model.
-Clearances and robot pick coordinates must be calibrated individually for each component.
+Each model within a Mix recipe must be trained separately with its own physical reference part, following the standard procedure described in Creating a New Model.
+The clearances and robot pick coordinates must be individually calibrated for each component.

 Next steps#

-Once the concept of Mix Application has been understood and the recipe has been configured with the models of the different components, the next step concerns adapting the robot commands required to operate in Mix mode:
+Once the concept of Mix Application has been understood and the recipe has been configured with the models of the different components, the next step is to adapt the robot commands required to operate in Mix mode: